 Net cash provided by operating activities in fiscal 2021 totaled \$68.5 million versus \$30.2 million in fiscal 2020.
 The increase is primarily due to higher net earnings, net of non-cash items, partially offset by changes in working capital that were affected by production ramp-up activities as we experienced an increase in retail demand.
-Working capital is defined as Accounts receivable, Income tax receivable, Inventories, and Prepaid expenses and other current assets net of Accounts payable, Income tax payable, and Accrued expenses and other current liabilities as presented in the consolidated balance sheets, excluding the impact of acquisitions and non-cash adjustments.
 Accounts receivable increased \$5.9 million primarily due to increased sales across all segments.
 Inventory increased \$28.6 million, driven by increases to support higher production volumes and to increase safety stock to manage supply chain risk.
 Accounts payable increased \$13.4 million primarily due to timing of payments and higher production activities.
-Accrued expenses and other current liabilities increased \$12.2 million primarily driven by share-based compensation related to higher net earnings and higher warranty reserves for the increased sales volumes.
+Accrued expenses and other current liabilities increased \$12.2 million primarily driven by incentive-based compensation related to higher net earnings and higher warranty reserves for the increased sales volumes.